Andy4495/GitHub-Actions-and-act/README.md

 ### Matrix Strategy Issue with `act`

-When using a matrix strategy with reusable workflows, I see the following error when using `act`:
+When using a matrix strategy with reusable workflows, I see the following error when using `act` if there is more than one job combination:

 ```text
 Error: failed to create container: 'Error response from daemon: Conflict.
 The container name "/act-compile-sketches-Arduino-Compile-Sketches-compile-sketches-5595d73dee5fa6aa5f69e681c15b6bca8259975f87d0b2a4705a13f38dfb28f4" is already in use by container "17f1359cf0e5609df223c5a362ba520175ceab7f9e9e9ab344c4d7417a2b7df1".
 You have to remove (or rename) that container to be able to reuse that name.'
 ```

 The output log confirms that only a single job was triggered, and the other jobs defined by the matrix were not run.
 The matrix runs correctly with GitHub actions.
 This may be related to issue [1287][1287].

+`act` only creates a single container when running matrix strategies with reusable workflows.
+If I run the same action functionality without calling a reusable workflow, `act` creates a separate container for each job combination.

 The only way that I know of to work around this is to run `act` multiple times with each matrix combination specified with the `--matrix` option individually for each run: